Apprenticeships with QBuild

 I have done work on important buildings such as Makerston House, Brisbane City Watch House and the Police Headquarters.
 I have put the finishing touches on a new social housing development at Cannon Hill, Brisbane where women make up over 30% of the workforce.

 Joining QBuild has given me a great opportunity to learn new skills and get valuable experience.
-During my first year, I have been able to use my new skills working in the local community.
-I have been given the opportunity to travel for work to remote parts of FNQ too.
+During my first year, I used my new skills working in the local community.
+I have been given the opportunity to travel for work to remote parts of Far North Queensland too.
 The friendly QBuild staff are always helping me learn the skills and gain knowledge related to any part of the apprenticeship because they want to see me succeed throughout the process.

-Cameron – 3rd year apprentice plumber, Far North Queensland
+Cameron – plumber, Far North Queensland (completed his apprenticeship in 2022)

 No two days are the same.
 I have worked on new government employee housing construction in Normanton and Cooktown, the Cairns TAFE redevelopment and Woree State High School upgrades and service maintenance.